 Since our objective is to explore the applicability of the SGSS feature, we here use a simple two-level cascade for the task of pedestrian detection.
-The 290 first level is the commonly used HOG and linear SVM combo.
+The first level is the commonly used HOG and linear SVM combo.
 For the candidates passing the first level, the already computed HOG features are used to compute the corresponding SGSS features.
 The HOG feature and the SGSS feature are then concatenated and fed to the classifiers (linear SVM, HIKSVM, or AdaBoost) on the second level.
 We will first present the details on the parameter setting and the training procedure for this model, and subsequently introduce the postprocessing technique in the following subsections.

 5.1.
-Parameter Setting
+Parameter setting

-Our classification model scans a 64×128 detection window with a stride of 8×8 across the image, running a pretrained classifier on the descriptors

-- extracted from each resulting image window.
+Our classification model scans a $64 \times 128$ detection window with a stride of $8 \times 8$ across the image, running a pre-trained classifier on the descriptors extracted from each resulting image window.
 For multiscale detection, we use a scale stride of 1.05.
-The widely used version of the HOG feature consists of 7×15 blocks of histogram features with 36 dimensions per block.
+The widely used version of the HOG feature consists of $7 \times 15$ blocks of histogram features with 36 dimensions per block.
 Thus there are 5460 block pairs and the corresponding GSS feature is a 5460 dimensional vector of similarities.
-For feature selection on the GSS feature, the regularization - parameter λ in Eq.
+For feature selection on the GSS feature, the regularization parameter $\lambda$ in Eq.
 (5) controls the tradeoff between the model complexity and the fitness.
-The greater the value of λ is, the higher the dimension of the SGSS feature is.
-In the experiment, the value of λ is empirically set to 10, and about 30% elements of the GSS feature are selected.
-In the cascade model, the threshold of the first level is set to -2.5 that pass about 97% positives while - rejecting about 98% negatives on the INRIA pedestrian dataset.
+The greater the value of $\lambda$ is, the higher the dimension of the SGSS feature is.
+In the experiment, the value of $\lambda$ is empirically set to 10.
+In the cascade model, the threshold of the first level is set to 0.
 For the second level, we use the SVM tool LIBSVM [36] to train a linear SVM and a HIKSVM setting both the values of the parameter C balancing the training error and the rigid margin to 0.1.
 In addition, we also trained a boosted classifier with 500 regression stumps.

-315 5.2.
-Training Procedure
+5.2.
+Training procedure

 We train the classifiers on both the two levels of the cascade on the INRIA dataset.
 Generally, for machine learning algorithms, more training data means better performance.
 However, for the scanning window classifiers, there are too many negative samples to fit into memory at a single time, and another relevant issue is that training becomes time consuming in the case.
 As a result, the bootstrapping process is crucial to obtain best performance while keeping the memory requirements manageable.
 We train the classifiers involved in the cascade with initial subsets of negative samples.
-For the linear SVM on the first level, 2 negative samples are selected at random for each negative training
+For the linear SVM on the first level, 2 negative samples are selected at random for each negative training image.

-325 image.
 For the classifiers on the second level of the cascade, 2 negative samples having responses from the first level greater than a preset threshold are selected randomly.
 Next, the negative samples that are incorrectly classified by the initial classifiers are extracted.
 The training procedure is repeated by including a subset of these difficult negatives into the training set.
 In our case, we limit the number of hard negative samples added to the training set to 2 for each image.
-This process is repeated until the change in the miss rates between two iterations is smaller than a prespecified threshold.
+This process is repeated until the change in the miss rates between two iterations is smaller than a pre-specified threshold.